Raja Ki Aayegi Baaraat: Plot

 Raj's uncle leaves a snake in the house while Mala is showering.
 While getting dressed, she sees the snake and faints out of fear.
 The men believe that the snake bit her.
 While Raj checks Mala's vital signs, the snake bites his leg.
 Mala wakes up and saves him, but she is poisoned in the process.
 Raj is shocked at Mala's actions and realizes that his treatment of her was wrong.
 His uncle tells Raj that he should leave Mala to die.
 Instead, Raj calls a doctor, and Mala recovers from the snake venom.
 His attitude towards her softens, and he stands up to his uncle, who tries to influence him against Mala.
 The couple gradually fall in love.

 Seeking revenge, Raj's uncle and Sharda plot to kill Mala via a gas explosion in the house.
-Raj's sister and brother-in-law arrive in the house unexpectedly.
+Raj's sister and brother-in-law arrive at the house unexpectedly.
 His sister goes into the kitchen to light the stove, which results in her death.
 Rai Bahadur returns to India for his daughter's funeral, and he argues with Raj about Mala.
 When Raj decides to leave, an altercation breaks out.
 Mala is badly wounded.
 Raj takes her to the hospital.
 She is in critical condition.

 The family realize the folly of their terrible treatment of Mala.
 They tell Rai Bahadur that they do not want to have anything to do with him.
 Rai Bahadur comes to apologize.
 When the police arrive to investigate the matter, Raj tries to spare his father and implicate himself, but Rai Bahadur accepts the fault for the explosion.
 Mala regains consciousness, and she saves her father-in-law by lying about the incident.
 After seeing Mala's kind character, she is formally accepted into Raj's family.
 Mala and Raj are remarried in a grand ceremony similar to Mala's dreams.